hydronica/go-dates/README.md

 - **PreviousYearToDate Function**: Returns the start and end dates of the previous year for the given date.
 - **StartOfMonth Function**: Returns the first day of the given date's month.

+## todo:
+- currently in the process of adding calulated holiday functions

 ## Usage

 To use this library, import it in your Go application: